 Enterprise Architects who would like to consult with Alpha Software on how to drive innovation at their organizations can reach our Director of Digital Transformation at firstname.lastname@example.org.

 NOTE: It is important to understand that no-code platforms and low-code platforms are in fact fundamentally different.
 Low-Code vendors claim they can serve IT departments and business departments, but business users cannot code like IT developers.
 Alternately, no-code tools lack the ability to add code for critical enterprise requirements around security, authentication, data governance and more.
-The graph below shows where low-code and no-code succeeds respectively for each group, and where the Alpha Anywhere platform (with both modes) succeeds for both groups.
+The graph below shows where low-code and no-code succeed respectively for each group, and where the Alpha Anywhere platform (with both modes) succeeds for both groups.
 See our blog article on this topic.